The Essential Histogram: A confidence set for the distribution function

 Here

 is the log-likelihood ratio statistic for testing $F(I)=H(I)$, is the scale penalty, and $\kappa_n(\alp)$ is the $(1-\alp)$-quantile of the distribution of

-{with $\JJ$ being a collection of intervals:}
+with $\JJ$ being a collection of intervals:

-This collection\footnote{Here we employ half-open instead of closed intervals which leads to obvious changes to the formulas used in \cite{RivWal13}} of intervals was introduced in \cite{Wal10} to approximate the collection of all intervals on the line in a computationally efficient manner: \cite{RivWal13} show that the above multiscale likelihood ratio statistic can be computed in $O(n \log n)$ steps while at the same time the collection is still rich enough to guarantee optimal detection in certain scanning problems.
-Here we show in Section~\ref{optimalprobs} that every $H \in C_n(\alp)$ has the same asymptotic estimation error for probabilities $F(I)$ as $F_n$.
-Moreover, the results in Section~\ref{optimalfeatures} show that every $H \in C_n(\alp)$ is optimal for the detection of certain features which are relevant for the exploratory purpose of the histogram.
-In particular, these optimality properties hold for the parsimonious histogram cdf that we compute in Section~\ref{computation} in the second step of our construction of the essential histogram.
+This collection of intervals was introduced in \cite{Wal10} to approximate the collection of all intervals on the line in a computationally efficient manner: \cite{RivWal13} show that the above multiscale likelihood ratio statistic can be computed in $O(n \log n)$ steps while the collection is still rich enough to guarantee optimal detection in certain scanning problems.
+Here we show in \S\ref{optimalprobs} that every $H \in C_n(\alp)$ has the same asymptotic estimation error as $F_n$ for probabilities $F(I)$.
+Moreover, we show in \S\ref{optimalfeatures} that every $H \in C_n(\alp)$ is optimal for the detection of certain features which are relevant for the exploratory purpose of the histogram.
+In particular, these optimality properties hold for the parsimonious histogram distribution function that we compute in \S\ref{computation} in the second step of our construction of the essential histogram.